CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Updating The Mod

-* To update the mod, follow STEPS 1 thru 4 in the installation instructions above for whichever version you want to use, and then navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
+* To update the mod, follow STEPS 1 thru 4 in the installation instructions above, and then navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
 Once you have deleted the old folder, you can then drag in the updated copy. **DO NOT DRAG THE NEW COPY AND TRY TO OVERWRITE THE OLD ONE - you will end up with major bugs this way!**